liamwalsh1980/Milestone-Project-1/README.md

 * The main aim from a developers point is to maximise as many subscribed members on Embrace Autism's mailing list as possible by encouraging users to complete the very quick and easy subscribe form.

 ### User Stories
 * I am a parent with a young child that's just been diagnosed with Autism.
 I need some general advice on what to do, now that I know what my child's condition is.
-I don't necessarily need specific advice at this stage I just need to be pointed in the right direction.
+I don't necessarily need specific advice at this stage, I just need to be pointed in the right direction.
-**Response - Embrace Autism offers useful links to charities that specialise in Autism all over the UK.
-These links can be found on the about and ideas page.
-For example: A link to the National Autism Society will offer this parent the right step towards long term help and support.**
+**EA Response - Embrace Autism offers useful links to charities that specialise in Autism all over the UK.
+These links can be found on the about and resources pages.
+For example: Clicking the link to the National Autism Society will offer this parent the right step towards long term help and support.
+For Northern Ireland parents it would be best to click on the Autism NI charity which is also a link available on the website.**

 * I have a teenage Son who has Autism.
 He only wants to play on his computer games.
 He hardly leaves the house and I'm concerned about his health and wellbeing.
-**Response - There would be advice on the website to support this parent, often related to encouraging routines and good habits to get into.**
+**EA Response - There would be advice on the website to support this parent, often related to encouraging routines and good habits to get into.**

 * I have five children.
 The two youngest have been diagnosed with Autism at different levels on the spectrum.
 I spend a lot of time with them which leaves little time left to spend with my older children and husband.
 I am in need of some support to free up more time whilst keeping all my children happy and entertained.
-**Response - by subscribing to Embrace Autism this parent will get regular updates with new ideas, tips and advice to help free up more time with all members of her family.
-They can also take a look at the useful links to see whether one of the charties can offer some advice**
+**EA Response - by subscribing to the Embrace Autism mailing, this parent will get regular updates with new ideas, tips and advice to help free up more time with all members of her family.
+They can also take a look at the useful links to see whether one of the charties can offer some additional advice**

 * I work for a large Autism charity and see that Embrace Autism is offering advice and support from a parent's point of view with experience raising a child on the Autistic spectrum.
 How do I reach out to the founders of this website to provide more information and advice to help assist their site visitors?
-**Response - There is the option to contact Embrace Autism by email.
+**EA Response - There is the option to contact Embrace Autism by email.
 To send an email the user will need to click the email envelope icon which can be found within the footer next to the social media icons.
 The user can click the icon to open a draft email within their device.
 The draft will have the pre-prepopulated email address of info@embrace-autism.co.uk in the recipient section of the email.
-The user can then complete the email and when ready, click send**
+The user can then complete the email and when ready, click send.**

-* One more - tbc (see resources page for ideas once completed)
+* I'm a teenager with Autism.
+With my high level sensory needs, I find it difficult to wear masks when i'm in shops and with most shops insisting i wear one, its becoming very tough to go out.
+Is there anything i can do to make it easier when visiting shops
+**EA Response - This user can click any of the useful links to gain useful information.
+The user will find within the Hidden Disabilities link the option to get a free green and yellow sunflower identity ribbon which can be used when out shopping without the need for wearing a mask.**

 ## Design Process

 1. I knew I wanted to create a website based on a subject that is close to my heart.
 I came up with a good name "Embrace Autism" for the website and knew early on what type of site it was going to be, who it was aimed for and what it can offer.
-Once i had completed the Strategy and Scope planes knowing what was and what wasn't needed or acheiveable, I then focused on the structure and layout.
+Once I had completed the Strategy and Scope planes knowing what was and what wasn't needed or achievable, I then focused on the structure and layout.

 ## Strategy trade-off